 Modica Sicily, Italy Travel Guide

 Platforms like Booking.com and Vrbo list many apartments and private homes for rent.
-These have more space, privacy, and self-catering facilities (kitchens).
+These have more space, privacy, and self-kitchen facilities (kitchens).
 They are good for longer stays, families, or groups preferring independent living.

 Direct camping options in Modica are limited.
 However, several well-equipped campsites and holiday villages are along the nearby coast (Marina di Modica and Sampieri), with facilities for tents, caravans, and bungalows.